 Salar de Uyuni is also home to some fascinating wildlife, including flamingos and Andean foxes, which live here year-round.

-While there isn’t much to do at Salar de Uyuni besides take pictures or go for walks across its infinite expanse, travelers who come here often end up saying it was one of their favorite trips ever!
+While there isn’t much to do at Salar de Uyuni besides take pictures or walk across its infinite expanse, travelers here often say it was one of their favorite trips ever!

-The elements at this altitude are incredibly harsh, almost bordering at unbearable, so manage your expectations accordingly.
+The elements at this altitude are incredibly harsh, almost bordering on unbearable, so manage your expectations accordingly.
 I combined this trip with number 10 – Atacama Desert.

-The gateway to this breathtaking natural phenomenon is the Bolivian city of Uyuni, located in Bolivia’s antiplano (high plains).
+The gateway to this breathtaking natural phenomenon is the Bolivian city of Uyuni, in Bolivia’s altiplano (high plains).

 If you have the motivation and the lungs to rough it out, I recommend taking the 3-day tour to San Pedro Atacama.

-Along the way, you’ll see stunning volcanos, colorful lakes, and hundreds of flamingos.
-For tips on how to prepare for this journey, here’s my post on 5 Essential Tips to Survive Salar De Uyuni.
+For tips on preparing for this journey, here’s my post on 5 Essential Tips to Survive Salar De Uyuni.

 7. Easter Island